sarah-moore/lousy-graphs/README.md

 Throughout the quarter you will have 3 opportunities to submit a visualization blog of the week.
 Each visualization blog will contain 3 data visualizations: 1 that you love, 1 that you hate, 1 of your own.
 Include the visualization’s context, an evaluation, and citation of each of these visualizations or the data source.
 Each blog week will focus on a specific theme, designated in the week preceding the post by the instructor.
 These themes will focus on both a current event as well as a specific element of data visualization.

-4) 3 Short Form Blogs with relevant, original data visualizations (~1,200 words)- 30%
+4) 2 Short Form Blogs with relevant, original data visualizations (~1,200 words)- 30%

 5) Final Blog Compilation

     a. _Edit & Redesign_ (10%): At the end of the quarter, you will redesign, edit, and proofread all previous blog submissions based on your peer and instructor review, as necessary.

     b. _Academic Translation_ (15%): As a final addition, you will also be required to translate a piece of already published political science work into a public-facing piece.
 This will be specifically interesting if you are able to nest it in historical news headlines—as if it were written when the headlines were relevant.

+**As a note, the work may seem like a lot to begin with.
+However, you are welcome and encouraged to use drafts of your visualization dumps in your short form blogs!**

 **Participation (20%)**
 Attendance in class is mandatory.
 The participation grade will be dependent on participation in class AND peer-review of other students’ materials.
 Over the quarter, you will have a class peer that will be your peer-reviewer for all submitted assignments, except for the weekly visualization dumps.
 The participation grade will reflect your satisfactory completion of peer-review tasks.